Post two of seven, in section About Practice

 Everyone has intentions, assumptions and desires within them and if these things are left in the unconscious, they will drive you on a subtle level that you aren’t aware of.
 They become a shadow.
 By making your core intentions conscious, you are bringing them into the light and giving yourself the capacity to work with them.

-The purpose with intention setting is to come into alignment with who you truly are, rather than letting other people decide this for you.
 In order for the intention setting to stay real it’s important to include your real life experiences – to ground them in the truth of your practice – as well as to make space for your deepest desires and highest aspirations.

-Buddha Nature
+True Nature

 One of the most helpful things you can do for your practice is to start from a place of wholeness.
 In the same way that when you look at nature, there is no such thing as a tree that is wrong or a mountain that is broken, there is nothing fundamentally wrong with your natural self.
-You and every part of you is an aspect of the natural unfolding of the cosmos – it is all an expression of Buddha nature.
+You and every part of you is an aspect of the natural unfolding of the cosmos – it is all an expression of true nature.

 Intention Setting